CHS 798: Field Studies in Public Health

 - Am I guaranteed an internship for this course?

-- No. It is your responsibility to find your own internship and to make sure it is an approved UNR site so you may begin your internship for CHS 798.
+- No. It is your responsibility to find your own internship and to make sure it is an approved University of Nevada, Reno site so you may begin your internship for CHS 494.

 Some state, as well as federal laws, now require that any individual who regularly provides services to certain segments of the population (generally, those deemed "vulnerable" or "special," including but not limited to children and the sick) must submit to a criminal background check in order to obtain and maintain privileges in clinical and/or educational settings.
-Additionally, many sites affiliated with the UNR for educational purposes have adopted this requirement.
+Additionally, many sites affiliated with the University of Nevada, Reno for educational purposes have adopted this requirement.

-It is not UNR policy to perform background checks on all UNR students, and UNR does not certify or vouch for the background of the students who participate in an internship.
+It is not University of Nevada, Reno policy to perform background checks on all University of Nevada, Reno students, and the University of Nevada, Reno does not certify or vouch for the background of the students who participate in an internship.
 Accordingly, an organization must conduct its own background check or require the student to obtain a background check, if the organization wants to determine fitness for duty using that information.
 It shall be the organization's responsibility to evaluate the results of such background check and determine the student's fitness for duty.

 As a student in Community Health Sciences, you may be required to submit to a background check before being assigned to a clinical facility.
 The clinical facility will review your background and either accept or reject you for clinical placement.
 If you receive an adverse action notice from the agency conducting the background check, you have the right to contact the director of human resources at the clinical facility where you are being placed.
 You may explain the adverse action to the clinical facility and request to be accepted for placement at the facility.
 If the facility rejects you for placement after review and discussion with you, the clinical facility will notify your program and your field education coordinator for your program will attempt to place you at another facility.
 If you cannot be placed at a clinical facility and failure to have a clinical rotations or internship will prevent you from completing your program, you will be advised to withdraw from the program.